BBL Player: History

-The launch of BBL TV was first announced on 19 August 2013, after nine months of development.
-The online subscription-based service was scheduled to broadcast 30 live games throughout the 2013–14 season, starting with Glasgow Rocks against Surrey United on 6 October at the Emirates Arena.
-On top of the live broadcast's, the service included an archive library allowing viewers to watch previously broadcast games.
+The launch of BBL TV was announced on 19 August 2013 following nine months of development.
+The service debuted during the 2013–14 season, initially broadcasting 30 live games, beginning with Glasgow Rocks versus Surrey United on 6 October 2013 at the Emirates Arena.
+In addition to live broadcasts, the platform offered an archive library of previously aired games.

-Due to the success and popularity of BBL TV, the service returned for the 2014–15 season with additions to the coverage including more pre and post match analysis and an 'in-play forum' allowing fans to connect and discuss the action as it happens.
-The number of games to be broadcast for 2014–15 was also expanded to 45 following the announcement of Sportradar as the BBL's official betting data partner for the season.
+The service returned for the 2014–15 season with expanded coverage, including additional live games, enhanced pre- and post-match analysis and interactive features such as an in-play discussion forum.
+Coverage for the season increased to 45 games following the announcement of Sportradar as the league’s official betting data partner.